mahaplatform/imagecachejs/README.md

-# imagecache.js
+# imagecachejs

-Imagecache is a express middleware that lets you manipulate images and then cache them for quick retrieval.
+Imagecache is an express middleware that lets you manipulate images and then cache them for quick retrieval.

 ## Installation